Zvi Safra

 Zvi Safra (צבי ספרא) is an Israeli and British economist and decision theorist.
-Safra is a professor at the Warwick Business School at the University of Warwick an emeritus professor at the Coller School of Management at Tel Aviv University.
+Safra is a professor at the Warwick Business School at the University of Warwick and an emeritus professor at the Coller School of Management at Tel Aviv University.
 Safra is an elected fellow of the Society for the Advancement of Economic Theory and was previously an editor at Economics & Philosophy.
 Safra was formerly a Vice-Chancellor at the Israeli College of Management Academic Studies.

 Academic career

 Safra obtained his degrees in mathematics and economics from The Hebrew University of Jerusalem, including a Ph.D. under Menachem E. Yaari and Yves Balasko in 1983.

 In that year, Safra was accepted as a Rothschild Foundation fellow, and was invited to stay as a post-doc at Harvard University.
 Upon his return to Israel, he joined as a faculty member at Tel Aviv University, where he remained until 2005.
 Over these years, he served as the head of the Ph.D. program at the Coller School of Management.

 During 2006–2010, Safra served as the Vice Chancellor of the Israeli College of Management Academic Studies.

 Safra moved to the University of Warwick in 2013 after serving two years as the head of the Ph.D. program at the University of Exeter Business School.

 In 2020, Safra was selected as an Economic Theory Fellow by Society for the Advancement of Economic Theory.